pulsarventures/aimusings/_posts/2025-03-05-rise-of-agents.md

 date:   2025-03-05 12:00:00 -0500
 categories: musings update agents
 ---
+This post explores the future of AI agents in enterprises, addressing governance, marketplaces, training, and their integration alongside human workers.

 Ahead of a discovery session with [PeopleFlow.io](https://peopleflow.io), I had the chance to watch this [Workday AI video](https://lnkd.in/etePhJ_X) and walked away with some intriguing concepts.